yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62LX')

-   Unlike with most other K3 SoCs the AM62LX does not have an Cortext-R5 MCU core which ROM uses to initialize the SoC therefore uses a 2 phase ROM boot.
+   Unlike with most other K3 SoCs, the AM62LX does not have an Cortext-R5 MCU core which ROM uses to initialize the SoC.
+Therefore it uses a 2 phase ROM boot.
 The first phase will load the tiboot3.bin image which contains Trusted-Firmware-A's BL-1 loader along with the typical X.509 certificate to authenticate and validate the image which is used to